 Step 4: Ovarian Stimulation (Day 2-3)

-The IVF cycle starts with you coming in on Day 2-3 of your menstrual cycle to have an ultrasound and blood work done.
+The IVF cycle starts with you coming in on Day 2-3 of your menstrual cycle to have a baseline ultrasound and blood work done.

 If all looks good with your ultrasound and hormone levels, you will begin your injections that night.